-By the way, most Tesla comes with a 9th in-cabin camera under the rearview mirror.
+Most Tesla comes with a 9th in-cabin camera under the rearview mirror.
 This camera is not activated by default, but you can choose to turn it on.
-If so, it’ll record the interior of the car but only in the event of an accident.
+If so, it’ll record the car’s interior only in the event of an accident.

-I picked to have this cam turned on but thankfully have never run into any circumstance where it would record anything.
+I picked to have this cam turned on but have never encountered any circumstance where it would record anything.
 I hope it stays that way.

 Sentry Mode: The recording mechanism and the storage

 Sentry Mode is not turned on by default.
 You have to do that in the Safety/Security part of the car’s Control panel — managed via its center display.
-There you can also make the feature turn on automatically each time you park and pick locations where it’d stay off.
+You can also make the feature turn on automatically each time you park and pick locations where it’d stay off.

 When turned on, Sentry Mode records and monitor the surrounding of the car at all time via three states:

-- Standby: This is the default state where nothing is going on around the car.
-In this state Sentry Mode monitors the surrounding of the car but it doesn’t record anything
+- Standby: This is the default state where nothing is happening around the vehicle.
+In this state, Sentry Mode monitors the surrounding of the car, but it doesn’t record anything.

 - Alert: When a minimum threat is detected, such as somebody leaning on the car.
-Sentry Mode now flash the car’s headlight periodically, and makes the car’s center display glow with a message warning that its cameras are recording.
+Sentry Mode now flashes the car’s headlight periodically and makes the car’s center display glow with a message warning that its cameras are recording.
 (By the way, Tesla cameras don’t record sound.)

-- Alarm: This is when a severe threat is detected, such as when someone is pushing on the car aggressively or breaking a window.
+- Alarm: This is when a severe threat is detected, such as someone pushing on the car aggressively or breaking a window.
 Sentry Mode now increases the car’s center display to the brightest level, activates the car’s alarm, and plays loud music from the car’s audio system.
-It also send the owner alerts via the Tesla mobile app
+It also sends the owner alerts via the Tesla mobile app.

 In Alert and Alarm states, the car records the entire incident plus up to 10 minutes prior footage.

-By the way, when you’re driving, you can also manually record the footage at any given time by hitting the record button on the center display.
-Or you can program the car to record each time you honk.
+When driving, you can manually retain the footage at any given time by hitting the record button on the center display.
+Or you can program the car to do that each time you honk.

 But all that only happens if the car has some external storage space.